Inspection Reports for Birchwoods at Canco Senior Living

 Complaint Details

-The complaint investigation found that Employee #1’s personnel record lacked evidence of a background check conducted through the Maine Background Check Center.
-Follow-up communications confirmed no application had been submitted for this employee.
+The complaint investigation found that Employee #1’s personnel record did not contain evidence of a background check from the Maine Background Check Center.
+Follow-up emails and confirmation from MBCC verified that no application had been submitted by the facility for Employee #1.

 Deficiencies (1)